SAP-samples/btp-spend-analysis/Tutorial/10-Connect-IS-DWC/README.md

 Log in to your SAP BTP cockpit and access SAP Integration Suite.

-On the SAP Integration Suite homepage, select Design, Develop, and Operate Integration Scenarios.
-As in the previous step click on the ‘Eye‘ icon (Monitor), then click on the JDBC Material tile in the Manage Security section.
+On the SAP Integration Suite homepage, select **Design, Develop, and Operate Integration Scenarios**.
+As in the previous step click on the **Eye** icon (Monitor), then click on the **JDBC Material tile** in the Manage Security section.

 ![CIS Connection DWC](../images/CISLane_ConnectDWC1.png)